arplusman/software-lab-git-experiment/README.md

  Fetching also downloads the changes from the remote repository like pull , but unlike pull , it does'nt automatically merge the changes with our local code. thus it will only available the changes for us and we should use another command in order to merge them.
 ## سوال ۴

+We use reverse command in order to undo a commit.
+Also reset command is used for moving the branch pointer into a specified commit .
+Restore command is used to restores files or directories into previous state.
+Rebase is used to move the branch pointer to a new base commit.

 ## سوال ۵

 ## سوال ۶